LoopKit/loopdocs/docs/troubleshooting/loop-crashing.md

 * If you just built Loop 3.0.0 or just updated the iOS while running Loop 3.0.0
     * The most likely cause is the "[Apple Health Glitch](#apple-health-glitch)"
+    * This problem was fixed in Loop 3.2.0
 * If you are running Loop 2.2.x:
     * The most likely cause of this is your [Loop App Expired](#loop-app-expired)